10-3-pursuit/project-solo-full-stack-portfolio/README.md

 - Submit your link to Canvas immediately
 - You will not be graded until the due date/time

-- customize the apps to be your own app.
+- Customize the apps to be your own app.

 ## Bonuses - You MUST Implement one bonus that you have not used in a prior lab or assignment: